SEONGJAE-YOO/CryptocurrencyAutotrade-Upbit-Chatgpt/instructions.md

 (Response: {"decision": "sell", "reason": "The asset has experienced a sustained period of price increase, reaching a peak that aligns closely with historical resistance levels.
 Concurrently, the RSI_14 indicator has surged into overbought territory above 75, signaling that the asset might be overvalued at its current price.
 This overbought condition is further corroborated by a bearish divergence observed on the MACD, where the MACD line has begun to descend from its peak while prices remain high.
 Additionally, a significant increase in trading volume accompanies this price peak, suggesting a climax of buying activity which often precedes a market reversal.
 Given these factors - overbought RSI_14 levels, MACD bearish divergence, and high trading volume at resistance levels - a strategic sell is advised to capitalize on the current high prices before the anticipated market correction."})
 (Response: {"decision": "sell", "reason": "A bearish engulfing candlestick pattern has formed right at a known resistance level, suggesting a strong rejection of higher prices by the market.
 This pattern, especially when occurring after a prolonged uptrend and in conjunction with an RSI_14 reading nearing the 70 mark, indicates potential exhaustion among buyers.
 Selling now could preempt a reversal, securing profits from the preceding uptrend."})
 (Response: {"decision": "sell", "reason": "The asset's price has broken below the SMA_50 and EMA_20 on significant volume, signaling a loss of upward momentum and a potential trend reversal.
 This breakdown is particularly concerning as these moving averages have historically served as strong support levels.
 Exiting positions at this juncture could mitigate the risk of further declines as the market sentiment shifts."})

+(Response: {"decision": "sell", "reason": "A bearish crossover was observed, with the SMA_50 crossing below the SMA_200, signaling a potential downtrend initiation.
+Such crossovers indicate weakening momentum and are considered strong sell signals, especially in a market showing consistent volume growth."})

 (Response: {"decision": "sell", "reason": "A triple top formation has been identified, characterized by three unsuccessful attempts to break past a key resistance level, with each peak accompanied by decreasing volume.
 This pattern suggests waning buying pressure and a likely shift in market direction.
 Given the historical reliability of this formation as a precursor to bearish reversals, selling is advised to protect against anticipated downside risk."})
 (Response: {"decision": "sell", "reason": "Both the Stochastic Oscillator and the RSI_14 have begun showing divergence from the price by making lower highs while the price itself registers higher highs.
 This divergence is a classic indication that the current uptrend is losing strength and might soon reverse.
 Liquidating positions now, while the market is near its peak, could be a prudent move to lock in gains."})
 (Response: {"decision": "sell", "reason": "After a period of tight consolidation, the Bollinger Bands have started to expand dramatically, with the latest price action touching the lower band.
 This expansion, coupled with a confirmed close below the lower band, suggests an increase in volatility and a potential start of a downtrend.
 Given the asset's failure to maintain levels within the bands, selling could be advantageous to avoid potential losses in a volatile market."})